vtooooooo/nf-spec-manager/README.md

 # 🔧 NF Spec Manager

-A unified, automated, and governed solution for managing Network Function (NF) specifications across deployment environments — built as a portfolio project mirroring AT&T Labs' NF specification management challenge.
+A unified, automated, and governed solution for managing Network Function (NF) specifications across deployment environments to address a common challenge in the telecom network function lifecycle management.

 ---